-The Northwest Area Mobility Study (NAMS) is a collaborative effort that addressed significant cost increases and delays associated with building and operating the 41-mile commuter rail line from Longmont to Denver (commonly referred to as the Northwest Rail).
+The Northwest Area Mobility Study (NAMS) is a collaborative effort that addressed significant cost increases and delays associated with building and operating the 41-mile Northwest Rail commuter rail line from Longmont to Denver.
 The study concluded with elected officials, the Regional Transportation District (RTD), Colorado Department of Transportation (CDOT) and 13 area jurisdictions and agencies reaching consensus on transit priorities in the region.
 Those priorities include:

 - US 36 Bus Rapid Transit (BRT): Determine the remaining FasTracks BRT funding/scope for the US 36 corridor and complete corresponding commitments.

 - Priority Arterial BRT Corridors: Conduct advanced planning and design of arterial BRT on Colorado 119, State Highway 7 and State Highway 287.
 New funding must be identified for these and other arterial BRT corridors.